STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Results and Discussion

 \subsection{Simulations}

 The first set of validation tests were done on a simulated environment.
-To provide insight on the behavior and performance of our implementation, two model scenarios were designed with different conditions on the relative trajectories between agents.
+To provide insight on the behavior and performance of our implementation, two model scenarios were designed with different conditions on the relative trajectories between agents, and both qualitative and quantitative results were obtained to understand the characteristics of our STERN solution.

 The first scenario, illustrated in Figure~\ref{fig:perpendicular_results} (top-left), consists on perpendicular trajectories between the agents: starting with a large relative distance, the agents travel on a straight line at a different depth, intersect at an arbitrary point in their trajectories, and continue on their way until reaching the end of the scenario.